Boutonnière deformity is damage to the tissue of the middle joint of the finger. It makes it hard to straighten the finger.

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your symptoms and medical history.
-A physical exam will be done, paying close attention to:
+The doctor will ask about your symptoms and health history.
+A physical exam will be done, paying close attention to the finger.
+You may be asked how the injury happened.

-An x-ray may be done to see if you have a fracture.
+An x-ray may be done to check for a fracture.

 National Institutes of Arthritis and Musculoskeletal and Skin Diseases